-The weather is not too hot nor too cold.
-It is also not overly crowded, as is the case during the summer months.
-I have heard that the path gets extremely crowded during the summer months, making it hard to enjoy the ride.
+The weather is not too hot, nor too cold.
+It is also not overly crowded with tourists, as typically is the case during the summer months.
+Too much foot and bike traffic can make it hard to enjoy the ride.
 The path is pretty narrow; I can see the crowds being a problem.

 This is a great starting location because there are a lot of restaurants and attractions in this area.
 You can easily find restaurants on Randolph Street or N. Michigan Ave.
 Another benefit is the convenient location; just a short walk from the Magnificent Mile, home to some of the best shopping and restaurants in Chicago.

 Check the weather forecast!

 We left around 6:30am to take advantage of the cooler temperatures and desolate path.
 Unfortunately, halfway through the path, the weather became incredibly windy!
 The return route was much rougher than the first 18 miles.
 Make sure to check the weather forecast.
 The path is normally pretty flat and fast, as long as you do not go out on a windy day.
 The beginning of the ride was incredibly smooth and easy.
 We barely had to pedal.
 The way back was a different story!

 Despite the strenuous ride through the wind, we still enjoyed the magnificent views of Lake Michigan and the skyline.
 This clean, well maintained path is your best opportunity to take in all the city has to offer.

 Check out these cool tree sculptures we spotted near the southern end of the path